Danzzilla/caesars-cipher/README.md

 # Caesars Cipher

+I worked alongside [this video](https://www.youtube.com/watch?v=9PgZCJNzY9M&t=1809s) to get familiar with Eclipse IDE and its features, and on uploading my projects to GitHub repositories.

 The purpose of me writing this program was to get familiar with a different IDE I began using and to get the hang of uploading my projects and code to GitHub.